A noted educator, Jim has taught at the college and university

 All Solos & Grooves For Jazz Guitar; All Intros

-& Lines For Jazz Guitar.
-He penned the instructional column
+Jazz Guitar.
+He penned the instructional column Fundamental

-Magazine, and was the editor of several volumes published
+and was the editor of several volumes published by Guitar Solo

-by Guitar Solo Publications of San Francisco, including F. Moreno-Torroba's
+Publications of San Francisco, including F. Moreno-Torroba's Castles

-Castles Of Spain and an instructional series devoted to
+Of Spain and an instructional series devoted to the studies

 As a composer, Jim has written numerous pieces for solo guitar